barnscott/newworkspaceshortcut-barnix.io/README.md

 I would like to add the following features, but don't have any priority.
 Feel free to send a PR.

 - [ ] Code cleanup / optimization
-- [ ] Add ability to modify shortcut bindings on the extension's preferences window
+- [ ] Improve the look and user-experience of the setting's panel